EcklerOChokola/AOC-23/README.md

 A general `test.sh` script at the root of the repository will scan all directories and execute the test script in it, or will skip it if it can't be found.

+By default, [days with long execution](long), are not tested by the main test script.
+You can enable them with `--all` flag.

 ## <a name="languages"></a> Used languages

 | Day 	| Title								| Language 			| Tests 				| Tooling 	|